neuecc/Utf8Json/README.md

 }
 ```

+HTML encodoing only requires UTF8, [whtwg/html](https://github.com/whatwg/html/pull/3091) accepts on 2017-10-06.
+So don't worry about other encoding:)

 Text Protocol Foundation
 ---
 Utf8Json implements fast itoa/atoi, dtoa/atod.
 It can be useful for text protocol serialization.
 For example I'm implementing [MySqlSharp](https://github.com/neuecc/MySqlSharp/) that aims fastest MySQL Driver on C#(work in progress yet), MySQL protocol is noramlly text so requires fast parser for text protocol.